Designing Healthcare Dashboards

 Outpatient practices struggle with this common problem.
 When patients don’t show up, you’re left with an open spot you may or may not be able to fill.
 If this happens frequently enough, it can eat into your profitability.
 It can also affect patient satisfaction by increasing wait times for other patients.

-The solution: Use dashboard metrics in healthcare to predict which patients may not show up (and when), so you can take a proactive approach to scheduling.
+The solution: Use dashboard metrics in healthcare to predict which patients may not show up (and when), so you can take a proactive approach to schedule.

 Problem: Quality of Care